mailerdemon/mailerdemon.github.io/_posts/2019-10-05-bastion-writeup.md

 # Mounting shares and VHD files

-If we mount the share, we can view it as if it were part of our own file system.
+If I mount the share, I can view it as if it were part of my own file system.

 {% highlight plaintext %}
 root@kali:~# mount -t cifs -o username=anonymous //10.10.10.134/Backups Backups